Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Introduction

 Calculation of electric potentials created by a point charge facing conducting planes is a classical subject in electrostatics~\cite{Jackson}.
 A similar situation arises, for instance, in the low Reynolds number hydrodynamics computing fluid flow under stick boundary conditions~\cite{Blake}.
 Solving such boundary problems is conveniently done thanks to a technique invented by Thomson in 1849~\cite{Thomson}, where one places a fictive ``image" source so as to satisfy the boundary condition together with the real source.
-This technique, called the method of images (MI), provides a versatile utility to various boundary problems.
+This technique, called the method of images (MIs), provides a versatile utility to various boundary problems.
 One appreciates that its applicability is rooted in the geometry, or more precisely, spatial symmetry of the system under consideration, which manifests in the Laplacian operator in the above examples.
-As such, the MI works also for the dynamical phenomena, most notably, in the processes described by the diffusion equation, suggesting its use in analyzing the behaviors of random walkers~\cite{Redner,RevModPhys_Chndrasekhar_1943}.
-Indeed, researchers routinely use it in the first passage problems, where one often needs to know the time evolution of probability distribution of relevant stochastic variables under absorbing boundary conditions~\cite{Redner,RevModPhys_Chndrasekhar_1943}.
+As such, the MIs work also for the dynamical phenomena, most notably, in the processes described by the diffusion equation, suggesting its use in analyzing the behaviors of random walkers~\cite{Redner,RevModPhys_Chndrasekhar_1943}.
+Indeed, researchers have routinely leveraged it in the first passage problems, which often require to know the time evolution of probability distribution of relevant stochastic variables under absorbing boundary conditions~\cite{Redner,RevModPhys_Chndrasekhar_1943}.
 Given its power and handiness, however, it is also important to figure out the limitations~\cite{AdvChemPhys_Chechkin_Metzler_2006,PRE_Kantor_Kardar_2007,PRE_Zoia_Kardar_2007,PRE_Amitai_2010,JCP_Sanders_2012,JCP_Forsling_2014,EPL_Jeon_2011,PRR_Sakamoto_Sakaue_2023}.
-Rather obviously, the MI cannot be used in systems with potential $U(x)$ that breaks the spatial symmetry.
-Even without potential, however, it also breaks down in systems with memory, i.e., the non-Markovian processes, but this fact seems not to be well appreciated at present.
-Although recent works have demonstrated that the use of MI in non-Markovian process leads to erroneous results~\cite{PRE_Amitai_2010,JCP_Sanders_2012,PRR_Sakamoto_Sakaue_2023}, its underlying physics has not been clarified yet.
+Rather obviously, the MIs cannot be used in systems with potential $U(x)$ that destroys the spatial symmetry.
+Even without potential, however, the MIs break down in systems with memory, i.e., the non-Markovian processes.
+Here the simple use of MIs has been known to lead to erroneous consequences~\cite{PRE_Amitai_2010,JCP_Sanders_2012,PRR_Sakamoto_Sakaue_2023}, but its underlying physics has not been clarified yet.